ucsb-cs56-projects/cs56-games-battleship/README.md

 1. How to run the program?
 	* In Unix command line or MacOS terminal, simply type ant run.
 	* In Windows or Android machines with Java installed, run the .jar file directly.
+2. How come sound effects aren't playing?
+    * Sound effects won't play if you're trying to run the program over ssh
+    * You must run the program on a physical CSIL machine or run the .jar file locally on your own machine